 The mRNA is read in sets of three bases known as codons.
 Each codon codes for a single amino acid.
 In this way, the mRNA is read and the protein product is made.

-Below is a chart showing which codons code for which bases.
-There are two representations; move to the next slide for the second representation.
+Below is a table showing which codons code for which bases.